 Oral Corticosteroids (e.g. Prednisone®) are rarely used, and reserved for the most severe cases.
 There are long-term side effects with prolonged use, and because eczema is a chronic condition, this is not a permanent solution for severe chronic eczema.

 Antihistamines are sometimes used to aid in sleep.
 As you regularly moisturize the skin, and use topical treatments as needed you will decrease the need for antihistamines, as itching decreases when the skin is moist and healthy.
 Use of antihistamines for children 6 years of age and under should be discussed with his/her physician.

 It is important to understand that eczema is a chronic condition, for which there is no cure.
 Therefore it is equally important to understand how to manage the condition.

-The goal of eczema management is to reduce the inflammatory during acute flares.
+The goal of eczema management is to reduce the inflammation during acute flares.
 During periods of clear skin, the goal is to maintain that skin through moisturizer use.

 Some eczema triggers may be avoidable (harsh soaps) but some triggers may be unavoidable (sweating for a young athlete).
 Sometimes an eczema flare can occur with what seems like no trigger.
 Eczema flares should be treated with medical treatments.
 You can discuss your eczema and suitable medications with your or your child’s physician.